 Southwest Michigan's Great Radio

 WHFB AM 1060 brings you local news, traffic, weather, and sports.
-Tune in weekdays for Ryan Beth, Sherri Paine, Ric Federighi, Mike Paine and the rest of the crew, keeping you updated on the latest headlines!
+Tune in weekdays for Alex Bassett, Nick Cohn, Jackie Beissel, Mike Sanders, Tim Saldana, Sherri Paine, Ric Federighi, Mike Paine, Mari Anthony and the rest of the crew, keeping you updated on the latest headlines!

 Tune in to WHFB AM 1060 for updates on today's headlines

 New Buffalo announces redevelopment groundbreaking - February 23, 2017 at 11:31 pm